 Regular computers use logic gates like AND, OR, and NOT to process bits.
 Quantum computers use something similar called ‘quantum gates.’
 These gates manipulate an input of qubits into a different output of qubits by changing their probabilities.
 Imagine you’re mixing different paint colors; quantum gates mix qubits in specific ways.
 A series of these gates is called a ‘quantum circuit,’ it’s like a recipe that tells the computer what to do.

-Machine learning is all about teaching computers to learn from data, kind of like how we learn from textbooks or experience.
+Machine learning development is all about teaching computers to learn from data, kind of like how we learn from textbooks or experience.
 The most common way to teach a computer is through ‘supervised learning.’
 Here, we give the computer some data where we already know the answer, like showing it pictures of cats and telling it, “These are cats.”
 Over time, the computer learns to recognize cats on its own.
 But sometimes, we don’t have the answers.
 That’s ‘unsupervised learning’.
 It’s like handing over a puzzle and letting the computer figure it out.
 The computer looks for patterns or groups in the data all by itself.

 Machine learning uses ‘neural networks,’ inspired by how our brain works, to do all this learning.
 These networks comprise layers that process data and refine the answers step by step.
 ‘Algorithms’ are the set rules that guide this process.